-My work reflects on personal experience and my deep personal feeling of a connection with nature.
+My work reflects on my life experiences and my deep feeling of being connected with nature.

 I use the word nature in the broadest sense.
 This includes the environment, specific natural locations, animals and the human body.
 In German this is called NATURVERBUNDENHEIT.

-I like to use sculpture, video, photography, and performative elements including singing.
-These media often overlap – for example, I might use a sculptural piece in a performance and then document this through video.
+My preferred media are sculpture, moving image, photography, and performance.
+These often overlap.
+For example, I might use a sculptural piece in a performance and then document this through video.

 Nominated for the BLOOM Award by Warsteiner art prize (2018)